 But one homeowner at 44th and Flower Streets can’t help showing off his green thumb to the thousands of motorists who whiz by his house every day.
 Alex created a system for growing plants vertically on the block walls surrounding their property.
 This is the result:

 After Alex retired from a large hair products corporation, he leaned on his design background to create a patented growing system that provides easy access by using existing space and putting the garden at your hands and eye level.
 This not only makes gardening more enjoyable because you don’t have to bend over as much, but it is also highly practical and saves space.

 Even when Alex was busy with his original career, he always kept a small garden at his home.
 He loves cooking, and harvested produce from his garden for his family’s kitchen.
 He also used it to teach his young son how to garden.

-The family-owned business now works with schools, assisted living facilities, veterans association, city planning and beautification projects nationwide.
-They place a high emphasis on educating the next generation of citizens to help build a more colorful, sustainable, and nutritious world through collaborative projects and community outreach.
+The family-owned business now works with schools, assisted living facilities, veterans associations, city planning and beautification projects nationwide.
+They place emphasis on educating the next generation to help build a more colorful, sustainable, and nutritious world through collaborative projects and community outreach.